Zerthox/discretize-guides/builds/revenant/power-herald/index.md

 Note that with a build like <Specialization name="Scrapper"/>, <Specialization name="Virtuoso"/>, <Specialization name="Scourge"/>, or <Specialization name="Specter"/> who can strip boons while doing their rotation, you shouldn't have to deal with <Instability name="No Pain, No Gain"/> on most fights.
 Although there will be some T4s where you will need to help and also on Arkk and MAMA depending on the build.
 </Warning>

 There are multiple weapons in your arsenal to deal with the instability <Instability name="No Pain, No Gain"/> (the internal cooldown is 20 seconds).
 The way that is most recommended is with <Skill name="True Nature" /> while in <Skill name="Legendary Assassin stance" />.
 This also has a 20 second cd, perfectly lining up with <Instability name="No Pain, No Gain"/>.
+However, if there are multiple mobs that require boon stripping such as in MAMA of Nightmare CM or potentially the Aetherblade Fractal, then using <Skill name="Banish Enchantment" /> with <Skill name="Legendary Demon Stance"/> is also acceptable.\
 Alterntively, while running staff, use  <Item id="72872"/> instead of a <Item id="24615"/>.
 The <Item id="72872"/> will transfer three boons from enemies to you when you interrupt an attack.
 For enemies with a defiance bar, using a CC skill while the enemy is casting any ability counts as interrupting, even if there is no "_interrupted_" message.